 HEPA filters are rated to remove 99.97 to 99.99% of particles measuring 0.3 microns and larger.
 This includes pollen, dirt and dust.
 A HEPA air cleaner with activated carbon filters can capture chemicals, odors and smoke.

-These filters have a MERV rating of 1721, depending on the kind.
-This rating demonstrates how effectively a filter can clear pollutants from the air.
+These filters have a MERV rating of 1721, depending on the brand.
+This rating demonstrates how effectively a filter can pull out pollutants from the air.

 Because of their high-efficiency filtration performance, HEPA filters are dense and can reduce airflow.
-It’s important to check with Atmostemp Service Experts to confirm your heating and cooling system can handle one.
+It’s important to ask Atmostemp Service Experts to verify your heating and cooling system can handle one.

-Media air cleaners are denser than regular air filters.
+Media air cleaners are denser than common air filters.
 They’re often four to five times wider—or more.
 This barrier attaches tightly against your HVAC system.

 There are a few electronic filtering systems you can use in your home.